llvm-social-bengaluru/compiler_papers_we_love/README.md

 ## Format

-- Bi-weekly (once very two weeks) meetings
+- Bi-weekly (once very two weeks) online meetings
+- Typically 45 minutes - 1 hour meeting (possibly on weekends) (TBD)
 - More than one person can pair up to present / discuss the paper
 - Anybody is welcome to attend
+- We follow the LLVM Code of Conduct (https://llvm.org/docs/CodeOfConduct.html)
-- Not planning to record at the moment but notes will be shared
+- We are not planning to record at the moment but notes will be shared

 ## References